 Why is a help desk an important tool for SaaS customer support?

 No matter how well-designed your product is, customers have questions.
 When you consider the added complexity and dynamic nature of software, it’s paramount that your customers have a direct line of access to your support team to get their questions answered.

 With help desk software, you’re able to create that direct line of communication between you and your customers, improving the customer relationship and making the process more efficient for everyone involved.

 Along with managing incoming customer communications, many help desk tools let you offer proactive support through knowledge bases and automated messages.

 When you create a strong customer experience, you better retain customers and grow your bottom line.
 Strong customer service also serves to differentiate your business from others.
 In fact, according to Gartner, two thirds of businesses primarily compete on customer experience already.

 Key features to look for in a SaaS help desk

 Many help desk tools have similar feature sets; things like a shared inbox and reporting tend to be pretty standard.
 However, there are four key areas we think a SaaS company should look for in any help desk software they’re considering.

 - Ease of use: If your team and your customers aren’t able to easily navigate giving and getting support using your help desk, chances are they won’t.
-Look for support tools that take both the customer and the agent experience into consideration.
+Look for tools that take both the customer and the agent experience into consideration.
 If one is strong but the other is lacking, it may be a signal to keep looking.